MichaelABryant/heart-disease-prediction/README.md

 ### code/modeling.py

 This file contains the modeling where I hyperparameter tune: GaussianNB, LogisticRegression, DecisionTreeClassifier, kNeighborsClassifier, RandomForestClassifier, SVC (support vector classifier), XGBClassifier, StackingClassifier, and VotingClassifier.
 Since the computational needs are low from having 303 records with 12 features, I used nine ML algorithms and ensemble methods.
-The models are hyperparameter tuned with GridSearchCV based on accuracy and the best models are judged primarily on sensitivity/recall, but other metrics such as accuracy, specificity, precision, and AUC metrics were also considered.
+The models are hyperparameter tuned with GridSearchCV based on accuracy and the best models are judged primarily on recall and accuracy, but other metrics such as AUC (ROC) were also examined.

 ### datasets/heart.csv